• Home

 As a result, this was one of the most strategically important locations in the entire Balkan region for hundreds of years, especially during the Ottoman Wars in the 15th and 16th centuries.

-Klis also played the role of the city of Meereen, in the fantasy series Game of Thrones.
+Klis also played the role of the city of Meereen in the fantasy series Game of Thrones.
 Exploring the castle’s courtyards, stairways, and towers, it’s easy to imagine yourself in the great city on Slaver’s Bay.
-There is even a couple of model dragons hiding inside one of the lookout towers.
+There are even a couple of model dragons hiding inside one of the lookout towers.

 You can easily get to Klis Fortress using public transport from the center of Split.
 Either take the number 22 bus from the National Theatre bus station or the 35 or 36 bus from Sukoišanska station.